joy1314/joy1314.github.io/index.md

 # About Me

 <img src="/images/jasonansel4.jpg" class="floatpic" width="200" height="300">
-My name is Jason Ansel.
+My name is Jing Xu (Joy).
 I am a Senior Principal Engineer at GoDaddy, where I help lead the GoDaddy Machine Learning team.
 Our team builds a deep learning platform for predicting small business behavior and personalizing experiences across GoDaddy.
 Before that, I created [GoDaddy Domain Appraisals], which